ashishps1/awesome-low-level-design/problems/tik-tok-toe.md

-# Designing a Tic Tac Toe Game: An Object-Oriented Approach in Java
+# Designing a Tic Tac Toe Game

 This blog post explores the design and implementation of a Tic Tac Toe game using object-oriented principles in Java.

 It's a classic game that provides a great opportunity to apply fundamental OOP concepts.

 ## System Requirements